Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ```

 ## Chunked transfer encoding
-Bing Speech API supports chuncked transfer encoding for efficient audio streaming.
+Bing Speech API supports chunked transfer encoding for efficient audio streaming.
 To transcribe speech to text, you can send the audio as one whole chunk or you can chop the audio into small chunks.
 For efficient audio transcription it is recommended that you use [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) to stream the audio to the service.
 Other implementations may result in higher user-perceived latency.

 > [!NOTE]
 > You may not upload more than 10 seconds of audio in any one request and the total request duration cannot exceed 14 seconds.